tehsmyers/relational-pulp/db-translation-guide.md

 https://docs.djangoproject.com/en/1.8/topics/db/models/#proxy-models
 https://docs.djangoproject.com/en/1.8/topics/db/queries/#backwards-related-objects

-Proxy models have no effect on the database; they have all of the same database state as the models they proxy back to, only the behavior is changed.
-Proxy models are a convenient middle ground between typed and untyped repositories, and solve a potential namespacing issue:
+Proxy models have no effect on the database.
+They have all of the same database state as the models they proxy back to, only the behavior is changed.
+Proxy models are a convenient middle ground between typed and untyped repositories, and solve this potential namespacing issue:

 When creating relationships between Django models, Django does us a favor, and creates what is known as a "reverse relation" on the object bein related *to*.
 The reverse relation is created on the